argonautproject/scheduling/pages/patient-scheduling.md

 For some systems, updating or confirmation of insurance coverage information MAY occur at this step after booking.
 The Coverage interaction is discussed in detail in [Scenario 2 Step 4](#patient-registration-option-b) above.

-## Cancelling appointments
+## Cancelling/Rescheduling appointments

+The end user may elect to cancel or reschedule an existing appointment.
+Rescheduling is a two step process of cancelling and rebooking a new appointment.

-{% include img.html img="diagrams/Slide33.png" caption="Figure 1: Patient Cancel" %}
+{% include img.html img="diagrams/Slide33.png" caption="Figure 1: Patient Cancelling/Rescheduling appointments" %}

+Cancelling and Rescheduling has the potential to introduces complex failure states.
+The [best practices](index.html#best-practices) guidance discusses how failures should be handled.
+See the [Scheduling State Diagram](state-diagram.html) for further details on statuses and state transitions.

+#### Usage
+{:.no_toc}

-In this scenario the end user wishes to cancels or cancel/reschedule an appointment.
-A cancelation is done using the standard FHIR  [`PATCH`](http://build.fhir.org/http.html#patch) transaction as shown:
+To cancel an appointment the Client uses the standard FHIR [`PATCH`](http://build.fhir.org/http.html#patch) transaction as shown:

 `PATCH [Base]/Appointment/[id]`